Vietnamese Kabocha Squash Soup with Pork Meatballs (Canh Bi Do Nau Moc)

 • 2 teaspoons Alsa baking powder

-• 2 tablespoons tapioca starch/flour dissolve in 4 tablespoons cold water
+• 2 tablespoons tapioca starch dissolved in 4 tablespoons cold water

 Instructions

-2. In a large pot, heat water (2 liters) on high.
+2. Cook the kabocha squash: In a large pot, heat water (2 liters) on high.
 Once you reach a rolling boil, add kabocha squash.
 Lower heat to gentle simmer and cook for 8-10 minutes or until kabocha squash can be pierced with fork with a bit of resistance.

-3. Using two spoons, scoop and shape pork paste into balls and drop them directly into the soup pot.
+3. Form and cook meatballs: Using two spoons, scoop and shape pork paste into balls and drop them directly into the soup pot.
 Cook for 4-6 minutes or until meat balls float to the top.

-4. Season soup with sugar, fish sauce, chicken stock powder, sea salt and MSG.
-Turn off heat and garnish with scallions and black pepper before serving.
+4. Season the soup: Season with sugar, fish sauce, chicken stock powder, sea salt and MSG.